 Progress payment changes

-Changes to the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) will soon commence to improve the process for progress payments.
-These changes will:
+Changes to the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) have commenced to improve the process for progress payments.
+These changes:

 - make the process easier

 This information outlines the changes for payment claims and payment schedules.
 Visit the Queensland Building and Construction Commission (QBCC) website for more information.

 From 1 October 2020, head contractors must provide a supporting statement with every payment claim for construction work or the supply of construction related goods and services.
 This applies to all construction contracts where subcontractors have been engaged.

 The supporting statement must declare that all subcontractors have been paid the amounts they are owed, or list all subcontractors who have not been paid in full, and give the reasons why.